srxqds/Texture-Packer/README.md

   3.2D polygon pack

-  4.Some tricks(alpha separate, dice as 2DToolkit)
+  4.Some tricks(alpha separate, diced as 2DToolkit)